sardell/cui-ng/directives/cui-wizard/README.md

 Whenever the wizard is first shown or the window is rezised the directive will check that there is enough space within `indicator-container` to show all the step indicators AND the minimum padding (in px) between each of them, which is defined by `minimum-padding`.

 If there isn't enough space then `indicator-container` gets applied a class of `.small` that can then be used to style accordingly with css. (tip: use this in conjunction with `.active` class on the indicators to give emphasis to the currently active step, by, for example, only showing the active step when there isn't enough room.

+The `bar` attribute activates a bar with `.steps-bar` class within the `indicator-container`.
+Inside of this bar there will be another bar with a class of `.steps-bar-fill` that will increase in width based on the current step.
+(Note: Currently the bar grows from the middle of the 1st step indicator up to the middle of the last one)

 Cui-wizard will also listen for `'languageChange'` broadcasts on scope, and will fire the function that ensures there's enough room to show all of the indicators (and apply the class of `.small` to the `indicator-container` if there isn't).
 This is specifically built in for use with the [cui-i18n](https://github.com/thirdwavellc/cui-i18n) module.